mikevdg/faish/doc/notes/implementation.rst

 TODO: we talk about arrays here, but there's no reason to only have ordered, indexable collections.
 There are many optimisations we could do if they were unordered (i.e. bags) such as packing together elements with predicatable data (e.g. multiple elements with the same value, or following a sequence).
 Indexing here is only efficient in a single packed block.
 Everything else is a search through a tree.

+TODO:
+* Collections can be growable or fixed size.
+(OrderedCollection, Array)
+* Collections can be ordered.
+(OrderedCollection, Array) or (Bag)
+* Collections can be indexable.
+* Collections might not allow duplicates.
+(Set / HashMap)

 An array can be implemented as::

     :: [ array size (type byte) inline (type T) ] (type array (type T)).